-In order for an HVAC system to work in ideal conditions, it needs to be properly designed and installed.
-When an HVAC system isn’t designed properly it can cause the system to work under high pressures, which will put more strain on the capacitor while running and during start up.
+For an HVAC system to work in ideal conditions, it needs to be properly designed and installed.
+When an HVAC system isn’t designed properly, it can cause the system to work under high pressure, which will put more strain on the capacitor while running and during start-up.

 In addition to high pressures putting strain on the capacitor, poor insulation and high infiltration rates will cause the system to cycle on and off more frequently, causing it to wear and break down sooner.

-How to check if an ac capacitor is bad
+How to test if an ac capacitor is bad

 An AC capacitor is checked with the help of a multimeter and the terminals that the wires connect to.
 A multimeter is a device that is able to read electrical ratings.
 AC capacitors are measured in microfarads.

-There are a few ways to check the if the capacitor is still good.
-One method is when the system is on and the other is when the system is off and the capacitor is isolated from the system.
+There are a few ways to test if the AC capacitor is still good.
+One method is when the system is on, and the other is when the system is off, and the capacitor is isolated from the system.
 Which method is better is a topic of debate between HVAC pros.

-When checking an isolated capacitor, the multimeter should be set to the microfarad reading.
-Next the capacitor should be checked between the C (common) terminal and the other terminals.
-Depending on the capacitor it may have a few terminals.
+In an AC capacitor test for an isolated capacitor, the multimeter should be set to the microfarad reading.
+Next, the capacitor should be checked between the C (common) terminal and the other terminals.
+Depending on the capacitor, it may have a few terminals.